vpidev/t-sql-styleguide/README.md

 *Why?* Prevents third party app from slowing down the primary OLTP database

-*Why?* Allows flexibility in deployment - can be offline, at a remote site, on local computer connected to machinary, etc.
+*Why?* Allows flexibility in deployment - can be offline, at a remote site, on local computer connected to machinery, etc.

 ###### [Style [S054](#style-s054)]